Interested in baptisms?

 Being baptized is an important Next Step for a Christian.
 We believe it is an outward symbol of the inner commitment to follow Jesus Christ.
 Because of this, we celebrate whenever anyone in our church family makes this public declaration.
 Ready to get baptized?
 Scroll down and fill out the form!

-> READY TO GET BAPTIZED?
-FILL OUT THE FOR BELOW!
+READY TO GO PUBLIC?
+FILL OUT THE FORM BELOW!

-> WHAT IS THE MEANING OF BAPTISM?
+WHAT IS THE MEANING OF BAPTISM?

 "Christ died for our sins...
 He was buried... and He rose again." — 1 Corinthians 15:3-4